 NJCEP uses the EPA's ENERGY STAR Portfolio Manager system to generate baseline energy usage results and comparable building EUIs.
+Combined reports will be evaluated based on the entire High Point state park EUI scores.
 Portfolio Manager is specifically designed for benchmarking energy consumption within a building.
-Due to the building type, NJCEP is unable to provide an ENERGY STAR Statement of Energy Performance (SEP) for the facility and the site have been evaluated based on the entire Hopatcong State Park campus.
+NJCEP is unable to provide an ENERGY STAR Statement of Energy Performance (SEP) for these facilities due to their building type.
+Site utility bills have been entered into Portfolio Manager.
+We encourage you to keep the utility bills updated monthly within Portfolio Manager for energy and cost savings purposes.